gerrrg/bbeUSD-gnosis-extractor/emergency_ui_withdraw.md

 If you have not already done so, bb-e-usd HODLers also have tokens to claim directly from Euler.
 They be claimed on the [Euler Redemption Page](https://redemptions.euler.finance/).

-Thank you for your patience through out this whole situation, and for providing liquidity on balancer.
+Thank you for your patience throughout this whole situation, and for providing liquidity on balancer.